 “My door is always open, and I want to be accessible to both the local community and the campus faculty and staff to hear their stories and understand how I may be able to best support Delta State University in my new role,” added Monroe.

 He joins Delta State from his most recent position of Vice President for Alumni and Development at Trine University in Angola, Indiana.
 Prior to his role at Trine, Munroe served as the Vice President for Institutional Advancement at Bethel College in Mishawaka, Indiana from 2014-17.

-Delta State President William N. LaForge said he was extremely grateful to the Cummins family.
+Delta State University President William N. LaForge is thrilled to welcome Munroe to the administrative leadership team.